Staff-level support systems for SaaS teams

 Let’s Connect

-If you’re hiring for a Staff-level Support Operations role or exploring targeted advisory support, I’d be glad to talk through the challenges your team is facing and where I could add leverage.
+If you’re hiring for a Staff-level Support Operations role, Support Systems role, or CRM systems position tied to technical support, I’d be glad to talk through where I could add leverage.